You are here:About>Home & Garden>Home Buying / Selling

 • Periodic caps limit the amount your interest rate can increase from one adjustment period to the next.
 Not all ARMs have periodic rate caps.

 • Overall caps limit how much the interest rate can increase over the life of the loan.
-Overall caps have been required by law since 1987.
+Overall caps are required by law.

 Payment Caps